Nkwinti: Govt needs help with land reform

-Johannesburg - The land reform department cannot deal with land reform problems alone and needs the help of all parties involved, Minister Gugile Nkwinti
+Johannesburg - The land reform department cannot deal with land reform problems alone and needs the help of all parties involved, Minister Gugile Nkwinti said on Friday.

 “Help us understand better the services we are rendering as a department, the weaknesses and quality of these services,” Nkwinti told an inaugural meeting with the national reference group (NRG) on Thursday, according to a statement from his department.